fzingg/hyperloop-showcase/README.md

 ##### Step 4.2: Setting up Webpack

-Now that we have Webpack, we need to add 3 boiler plate files to configure it.
+Now that we have Webpack, we need to add 3 boilerplate files to configure it.
 As you add more JavaScript packages you will be updating these files.
 Again this is similar to updating your Gemfile when you add new gems to a project.
 Run `npm view webpack version` if you are unsure which version you have.
 Add `webpack.config.js` to the root of your project:

 For Webpack 1.x versions: